Change begins with the hope of what’s possible in your life. Hope leads to a sense of expectancy

 What Is a Short-Term Goal?

-Write down the specific result you’ll be achieving and the date when it will happen.
-Then work backwards from this date describing what you’ll notice yourself doing (and achieving) until you have the first step you’ll take.
+Write down the specific result you want to achieve and the date when it should happen.
+Then, work backward from this date, describing what you’ll notice yourself doing (and achieving) until you take the first step.

-A short-term goal is the smallest step needed for you to reach a bigger goal centered around achieving something you passionately desire.
+A short-term goal is the smallest step you need for you to reach a bigger goal centered around achieving something you passionately desire.

 People are not lazy.
 They simply have impotent goals – that is, goals that do not inspire them.

 Having passion when setting goals means getting your mind and body activated to fuel your energy and focus.
-Each time you achieve a short term goal, your body celebrates by producing and releasing chemicals such as dopamine, serotonin oxytocin and/or endorphins (feel-good neurotransmitters).
+Each time you achieve a short-term goal, your body celebrates by producing and releasing chemicals such as dopamine, serotonin oxytocin, and endorphins (feel-good neurotransmitters).

 Success and failure shape us more powerfully than genetics and drugs.

-Regardless of the area in your life that you set short term goals, the good news is this will have a ripple effect across all your life domains:
+Regardless of the area in your life where you set your short-term goals, it will have a ripple effect across all your life domains.